Training quantum machine learning models on cloud without uploading the data: Advantages

-Moreover, our method can help mitigating the encoding bottom neck \cite {ml230}.
-In many encoding methods such as the one described by Eq. (\ref {amplitude encoding}), encoding a data vector $x$ using $n$ qubits generally requires a circuit depth of the order $O(2^{n})$ \cite{ml273}, except for certain sparse vectors.
-But in our method, the inputs to the VQC are merely basis vectors and simple superpositions of two basis vectors.
-It can be proven that encoding a single basis vector takes only $n/2$ single-qubit NOT gates in average, while encoding the superpositions of two basis vectors takes only $n/2$ two-qubit controlled-NOT gates in average.
+Moreover, our method can help mitigating the encoding bottleneck \cite{ml230} .
+In many encoding methods including the \textit{amplitude encoding} \cite {ml118}, encoding a data vector $x$ using $n$ qubits generally requires a circuit depth of the order $O(2^{n})$ \cite{ml81,ml273}, except for certain sparse vectors.
+But in our method, the inputs to the VQC are merely basis vectors and simple superpositions of two basis vectors, which are indeed sparse.
+As proven in Sec.
+3 of Supplementary Materials, in average, encoding a single basis vector takes only $n/2$ single-qubit NOT gates, while encoding the superpositions of two basis vectors takes $n/2$ single-qubit NOT gates and $n/2$ two-qubit controlled-NOT gates.

+It could also relax the tolerance on the precision of the quantum gates for the encoding.
+For example, suppose that for an input data vector $x$, there is $x_{i}=0.060465$, while for the same $i$, there is $x_{i}^{\prime }=0.060466$ for another input $x^{\prime }$.
+When encoding using the old method, the quantum gates may need to be adjusted very precisely to show the difference.
+But in our method, the inputs are merely the basis vectors and their simple superpositions.
+Then with the same matrix $B$ obtained from these inputs, the output of data $x$ and $x^{\prime }$ are computed from Eq. (\ref{matrix product}) using classical arithmetic.
+Thus, their difference will remain visible even if the quantum gates cannot be adjusted to manifest very subtle variation.

-In addition, after the training of the VQC is completed, Alice will no longer need a quantum computer to run it.
-She can simply use the matrix $B$ obtained in the final epoch of the training as the machine learning model, and applies it on any new input data $x$ by computing Eq. (\ref{matrix product}) on her local classical computer.
+In addition, after the training of the quantum model is completed, Alice will no longer need a quantum computer to run it.
+She can simply use the matrix $B$ obtained in the final epoch of the training as the machine learning model, and applies it on any new input data $x$ by computing Eq. ( \ref{matrix product}) on her local classical computer.
+That is, it serves like a classical shadow model \cite{ml355,ml349} of the VQC.
+But the difference is that existing shadow models\ usually are merely approximations which are $\delta $-close to the original quantum learning models, while ours works exactly as the quantum one.